fenago/puppet-course/quickstart/md/Lab_9.md

 ERB templates also do not support declared parameters or type checking.
-I recommend you use only EPP templates in your own code.
+It is recommend to use only EPP templates in your own code.